1.800.934.9840

 Connection Between Brain Injury and Violence

-#1 - See a Doctor and Stay with Someone Safe
+#1 - See a doctor and stay with someone safe

-This is especially true if you are pregnant or if you or someone else is worried about something related to your health.
-If you have someone safe you can stay with, do so for at least three days to watch for signs or symptoms that need immediate medical care, like the ones listed above.
-Signs of brain injury can occur days, weeks, and even months after your head was hurt.
-It helps to be aware and notice changes in your health or mental health.
-The violence you experienced might have caused a concussion or another type of brain injury, and it will heal more quickly if it’s identified and treated.
-Remember only qualified medical professionals can diagnose a concussion or brain injury, and it helps to share with your doctor that you were hurt in the head or choked or strangled, as well as what type of signs and symptoms you are noticing.
+This is especially true if you are pregnant or if you or someone else is worried about your health.
+If possible, stay with someone safe for at least three days to watch for signs or symptoms that need immediate medical care, like the ones listed above.
+Signs of brain injury can occur days, weeks, and even months after your head has been hurt.
+Be aware and notice any changes in your physical or mental health.

-• A blow to your face or head, like being punched
+• A blow to your face or head, like being punched or hit in the head with something

 • Being headbutted

-• Having your head slammed against the wall or the floor
+• Having your head slammed against something

 • Falling and banging your head

-• You are shaken severely
+• Being shaken severely

 Traumatic brain injuries can also be caused by other things not related to violence, such as vehicle crashes, sports accidents, or any type of slipping or falling when someone hits their head.

 Anything that happens to you that makes it hard to breathe can hurt your brain.
 Our brains weigh about 2% of our body but use 20% of our oxygen and need a constant flow of oxygen to function.
 When our brain is deprived of oxygen, it causes damage very quickly and kills brain cells, so the brain doesn’t work how it should.
-It does not take a lot of pressure to restrict oxygen to our brain and you can lose consciousness within seconds.
-Some of the ways in which the brain can’t get oxygen are when someone:
+It does not take a lot of pressure on your neck to restrict oxygen to your brain and you can lose consciousness within seconds.

-• Sat on your chest
+• Sits on your chest or back

-• Put you in a chokehold
+• Puts you in a chokehold

-• Choked or strangled you during sex—which can cause long-lasting brain damage
+• Chokes or strangles you during sex–which can cause long-lasting brain damage

-People who choke or strangle their partner are around seven times more likely to kill you.
-Strangulation is the ultimate act of power and control and is terrifying to experience.
+Strangulation is the ultimate act of power and control.
+People who choke or strangle their partners are more likely to kill their partners.
 When people strangle their partners, it’s often a sign that the violence is getting worse and more severe.
-Being choked or strangled has significant short-term and long-term health consequences for both your physical and mental health.
-Reach out to a domestic violence program that can help plan for your safety and review other issues that increase your risk for lethal violence.
+Being choked or strangled has significant short-term and long-term consequences for both your physical and mental health.

 Physical problems: Headaches, sleeping problems, sensitivity to light or noise, vision problems, dizziness, balance problems, fatigue, seizures.